 Due to female dogs being less inhibited by new environments, they are typically taken to the chosen stud.
 Sometimes, breedings will require assistance to help the dogs attain a tie and then stay calm afterwards.

-Typically, a dog's pregnancy will last about 63 days.
-At some point, you will need to ensure she is eating an ideal diet for canine pregnancy.
+Typically, a female dog's pregnancy will last about 63 days.
+At some point, you will need to ensure your female German shepherd is eating an ideal diet for canine pregnancy.
 This is very important to ensure she is getting all the nutrients she can get to whelp and provide milk for her pups.

 Caring for and Selling the Puppies